quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 #### Jupiter

 Past the asteroid belt we arrive at Jupiter and are treated to a number of lingering shots of Jupiter's Great Red Spot.
 However, while there are some impressive winds associated with the Great Red Spot, what's portrayed is way too fast.
 In the animations, we see the clouds rotate about the eye of the storm fairly quickly, indicating a rotational period of only a minute or two.
 But the Great Red Spot is so vast that its rotational period is about [six *days*][7].
-From the vantage point of deGrasse Tyson (who gets up from his seat to view the spectacle) there wouldn't be much movement at all.
+From the vantage point of Tyson (who gets up from his seat to view the spectacle) there wouldn't be much movement at all.

 #### Uranus and Neptune